erikfransen1/bit11_traineeship/README.md

 ## Development of a tool to detect and visualize differential annotations

-### split one large VCF into subVCF (splitVCF_wsl.R)
+### split one large VCF into subVCF (splitVCF.R)
 Due to the outage of the server and the scarcity of online VCF files, we needed a number of different VCF files to be able to develop our code for automation.
 In addition, working with smaller files reduced the computing time during the test runs.
-Therefore, we developed the splitVCF_wsl.R one large initial VCF was split into 10 VCF files (hereafter referred to as 'subVCF') of 100,000 lines each using the splitVCF_wsl.R script.
+Therefore, we developed the splitVCF.R one large initial VCF was split into 10 VCF files (hereafter referred to as 'subVCF') of 100,000 lines each using the splitVCF.R script.
 The meta-part of the original VCF was preserved and used in all subVCF files.<br>
 The **examplefiles** directory contains 4 of the 10 subVCFs that were used to develop the code.<br>

 ### Annotate multiple VCFs with database of choice (annotPositArg.sh)